-CAMPUS: AMPUS: DATE SUBMITTED:
+CAMPUS: DATE SUE BMITTED:

-ORGANIZATION/ CLUB: SPONSOR: SPONSOR:
+ORGANIZATION/ CLUB: SPONSOR :

-EXACT EVENT LOCATION: All information shall be provided for a second described when products are sold described.
-Elementary D Circle One: • Approved):
+EXACT EVENT LOCATION: All information shall be provided for all Required when products are sold dur y Days (District: 1 2 Approved):

-Product Name Serving La Nutrition Label shall be attached Date(s) Time(s)
+Product Name Individual Serving Size(s) Nutrition Label shall be attached Date(s) Time(s)

 Check one of the following:

-Catered Event: Company Name Caterer's Health Permit Number Food items provided by the Orga with expiration date: Perm nization.
+Catered Event: Company Name: Caterer's Health Permit Number wi Food items provided by the Organiz zation.
 Purchase Site:

-(All items shall be obtained from Food items purchased from the C (Note: Food items purchased fr Cafeteria.
+(All items shall be obtained from a Food items purchased from the Cafe (Note: Food items purchased from eteria.

 Activity Coordinator(s):

-Name Daytime Phone Eve ening Phone
+Name Daytime Phone 1 Evening Phone

-Name Daytime Phone Eve ening Phone
+Name Daytime Phone Evening Phone

-This form shall be completed and subdate of the proposed activity.
-This accordance with all State, County and the Organization before the sale/servitems do not meet the State Nutritiprocessing this request or 3) Organization request shall be approved d City Health Regulations a ice of food may occur on ton Policy (www.agr.state. with the understand and Codes.
-An apputhe campus.
-Reque tx.us), 2) adequate ding that all soroved copy mest may be der time has not sales/service are in must be received by mied when: 1) food
+This form shall be completed and submidate of the proposed activity.
+This recaccordance with all State, County and County quest shall be approved City Health Regulations to of food may occur on Policy (www.agr.state with the unders and Codes.
+An the campus.
+Rec tx.us), 2) adequa tanding that all a approved copy n quest may be dea ate time has not sales/service are nust be received nied when: 1) fo

-Prepared by: Date:
+Prepared by: Date e:

+Dat e:

-(Off ficer of the Organization) Date:
+Reviewed by: er of the Organization) Date e:

-Reviewed by: (Principal) Date:
+(Principal)

-Child Nutrition Office Circle One (Timelpai) Da ate:
+Child Nutrition Office Circle One Date:

 Approved / Not Approved

-Permit for Operation CND Permit Temp orary Permit P ermit not Re quired
+Permit for Operation CND Permit Temp orary Permit Permit not Re quired